jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - The [Open Editors](Extra-IDE-Tweaks-Open-Editors.md) tool window shows opened files in all editors belonging to the opened project, as in VSCode.
 It can also display a list of recently opened files, as in the Recent Files action.

+- The [Updates](Extra-IDE-Tweaks-Updates.md) tool window shows available updates for Gradle and Maven dependencies and plugins.

 - [Commit Alert](Extra-IDE-Tweaks-Commit-Alert.md): this inspection allows you to define keywords that will show a confirmation dialog before committing files containing any of those keywords.
 Per example, define the COMMIT_ALERT keyword, modify, delete or move one or multiple files containing it, then commit.
 A confirmation dialog will appear asking if you still want to commit.

 - [Activate all tool windows](Extra-IDE-Tweaks-Activate-All-Tool-Windows.md): this action activates all the available tool windows in the current project.
 Enable it in settings, then see the <ui-path>Window | Activate All Tool Windows</ui-path> menu item.
 It is like clicking on the "..." button on the left-side toolbar, then clicking on each of the available tool windows.